 Short- and Long-Term Effects of Heroin Use

-Heroin has played a major role in the current opioid overdose epidemic.
-The number of heroin users in the U.S. use nearly doubled from 2002 to 2018,1 and in 2019, the National Survey on Drug Use and Health showed that an estimated 5.7 million Americans had used the drug at some point in their lives.2 Regular use of heroin may lead not only to lethal overdose but to long-term health effects such as skin and blood infections, organ damage, sexual dysfunction, and other serious issues.
-It may also lead to a heroin use disorder commonly referred to as heroin addiction.3,4
+Regular use of heroin may lead not only to lethal overdose but to health effects such as skin and blood infections, organ damage, sexual dysfunction, and other serious issues.
+It may also lead to a heroin use disorder commonly referred to as heroin addiction.1,2

-This article will detail the short- and long-term effects of heroin use and guide you through the process of seeking professional addiction treatment if you are struggling and trying to quit using heroin.
+This article will detail the short- and long-term effects of heroin use and guide you through the process of seeking professional addiction treatment if you are struggling and trying to quit using heroin or other opioids.

 Effects of Heroin Use

-Chronic heroin use can put you at risk of the following:4,5,6,7
+Chronic heroin use can put you at risk of the following:2,3,4,5

 - Insomnia.